Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 Step 3.
 Create assistant

 Step 4.
-Name the Watson Assistant instance [Silver Emergency Response]
+Name the Watson Assistant instance Silver Emergency Response

 Step 5.
 Click ‘Add Dialog’ skill to add this to your assistant.

 Step 6.
-Click Import skill > Choose JSON file and import the skill-silveremergencyresponse.json file
+Click Import skill > Choose JSON file and import the skill-Silver_Emergency_Response.json file

 Step 7.
 Go back to the All Assistants page to open ‘Settings’.